bufbuild/buf/README.md

 - **Editor integration**: The default error output is easily parseable by any editor, making the feedback loop for issues very short.
-Currently, we only provide [Vim and Visual Studio Code integration](https://docs.buf.build/editor-integration/) for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.
+Currently, we only provide [Vim and Visual Studio Code integration][ide] for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.

-- **Check anything from anywhere**: Buf allows you to not only check a Protobuf schema stored locally as `.proto` files, but allows you to check many different [Inputs](https://docs.buf.build/reference/inputs/):
+- **Check anything from anywhere**: Buf allows you to not only check a Protobuf schema stored locally as `.proto` files, but allows you to check many different [Inputs]:

   - Tar or zip archives containing `.proto` files, both local and remote.
   - Git repository branches or tags containing `.proto` files, both local and remote.
-  - Pre-built [Images](https://docs.buf.build/reference/images/) or FileDescriptorSets from `protoc`, from both local and remote
+  - Pre-built [Images] or FileDescriptorSets from `protoc`, from both local and remote (http/https) locations.
-    (http/https) locations.

-- **Speed**: Buf's [internal Protobuf compiler](https://docs.buf.build/build/internal-compiler/) utilizes all available cores to compile your Protobuf schema, while still maintaining deterministic output.
+- **Speed**: Buf's [internal Protobuf compiler][compiler] utilizes all available cores to compile your Protobuf schema, while still maintaining deterministic output.
 Additionally files are copied into memory before processing.
-As an unscientific example, Buf can compile all 2,311 `.proto` files in [googleapis](https://github.com/googleapis/googleapis) in about **0.8s** on a four-core machine, as opposed to about 4.3s for `protoc` on the same machine.
+As an unscientific example, Buf can compile all 2,311 `.proto` files in [`googleapis`][googleapis] in about **0.8s** on a four-core machine, as opposed to about 4.3s for `protoc` on the same machine.
 While both are very fast, this allows for instantaneous feedback, which is especially useful with editor integration.
 Buf's speed is directly proportional to the input size, so checking a single file only takes a few milliseconds.

 ### The Buf Schema Registry

-The Buf Schema Registry will be a powerful hosted SaaS platform to serve as your organization’s source of truth for your Protobuf APIs, built around the primitive of Protobuf Modules.
+The Buf Schema Registry is a powerful hosted SaaS platform to serve as your organization’s source of truth for your Protobuf APIs, built around the primitive of Protobuf Modules.
 We’re introducing the concept of Protobuf Modules to enable the BSR to manage a group of Protobuf files together, similar to a Go Module.

-Initially, the BSR will offer the following key features:
+Initially, the BSR offers these key features:

 - **Centrally managed dependencies**: Resolve diamond dependency issues caused by haphazard versioning, even with external repository dependants.